Asa'ib Ahl al-Haq: History

 On July 21, 2010, General Ray Odierno said Iran was supporting three Shiite extremist groups in Iraq that had been attempting to attack US bases.
 One of the groups was AAH and the other two were the Promised Day Brigade and Ketaib Hezbollah.

 In December 2010 it was reported that notorious Shi'a militia commanders such as Abu Deraa and Mustafa al-Sheibani were returning from Iran to work with AAH.
 Iranian Grand Ayatollah Kazem al-Haeri was identified as the group's spiritual leader.

 In August and September 2012, AAH started a poster campaign in which they distributed over 20,000 posters of Iran's Supreme Leader Ayatollah Sayyid Ali Khamenei throughout Iraq.
 A senior official in Baghdad's local government said municipal workers were afraid to take the posters down in fear of retribution by AAH militiamen.

 In July 2014, AAH militiamen killed 29 prostitutes in Baghdad's Zayouna neighborhood.

 Iraq protests, 2018–present

 In late 2018, protests in Basra, Iraq saw several Iran-related organizations being targeted.
 Among the damage caused by protesters were several AAH offices which were set on fire.

-During protests in Iraq in 2019, Asa’ib Ahl al-Haq (AAH) combatants reportedly opened fire on demonstrators attempting to set fire to the group's office in Nasiriyah, killing at least nine individuals.
+During protests in Iraq in 2019, AAH combatants reportedly opened fire on demonstrators attempting to set fire to the group's office in Nasiriya, killing at least nine individuals.

 On 3 January 2020, the United States Department of State designated AAH a foreign terrorist organization (FTO) along with two of its leaders.
 Qais al-Khazali and his brother Laith al-Khazali were designated Specially Designated Global Terrorists.
-The sanctions were imposed in view of the violent suppression of civil protests in Iraq by Asa’ib Ahl al-Haq.
+The sanctions were imposed in view of the violent suppression of civil protests in Iraq by Asa'ib Ahl al-Haq.

+Plan to lay down weapons

+On 2 June 2026, Asa'ib Ahl al-Haq announced a plan to put weaponry under Iraqi governmental control.